truenas/middleware/docs/userguide/index.rst

 An expired password for the administrator account will cause kinit to fail, so ensure that the password is still valid.
 Also, double-check that the password on the AD account being used does not include any spaces or special symbols, and is not unusually long.

 Try creating a Computer entry on the Windows server's OU.
-When creating this entry, enter the FreeNAS® hostname in the name field.
-Make sure that it is under
-15 characters and that it is the same name as the one set in the *Hostname* field in :menuselection:`Network --> Global Configuration` and the
+When creating this entry, enter the FreeNAS® hostname in the "name" field.
+Make sure that it is under 15 characters and that it is the same name as the one set in the "Hostname" field in :menuselection:`Network --> Global Configuration` and the
-*NetBIOS Name* in :menuselection:`Directory Services --> Active Directory` settings.
-Make sure the hostname of the domain controller is set in the
+"NetBIOS Name" in :menuselection:`Directory Services --> Active Directory` settings.
+Make sure the hostname of the domain controller is set in the "Domain
-*Domain Controller* field of :menuselection:`Directory Services --> Active Directory`.
+Controller" field of :menuselection:`Directory Services --> Active Directory`.

 LDAP
 ----